kkysen/cstar/LRM.md

 * `publicity` modifiers for structs
 * any and all generic programming
 * `enum`s will have at most one type of data associated with each variant
-  * we are skipping explicit declaration of the variant's integer discreminant
+  * we are skipping explicit declaration of the variant's integer discriminant
 * eliminating `union`s -- if we have time we will consider building `union`s in
 * `impl` blocks.
 If we have time later in December this will be implemented
 * having the unit type for empty tuples
-* bare `slices` -- we will implement `slice` refernces at a minimum
+* bare `slices` -- we will implement `slice` references at a minimum
   * eliminating the ability to type-cast an array to a slice
 * skipping `tuple`s -- we be built on top of anonymous structs if time permits
-* We are simplifiying how paramaters are passed to functions all types fall in 1/2 catagories:
+* We are simplifying how parameters are passed to functions all types fall in 1/2 categories:
   * references/primitives are passed as copies
   * all other data types are moved
-* darastically scaling back our string types:
+* drastically scaling back our string types:
   *  no CStrings, FStrings etc. see below for allowed strings
 * syntax sugar around structs
   * if we have time we will make structs more flexible